Updated October 31, 2023

-- Registrar –

-the Registrar’s Student Service Center in the Wyman Park Building, 2 West.

-- Confirm your health insurance enrollment.

-- Register for the appropriate Visiting Student course.

-3. If you are receiving an hourly payment, the academic staff will contact you separate to complete hiring documents.
+If you are receiving an hourly payment, the academic staff will contact you separately to complete hiring documents.
 If you have not yet provided those documents to us, please do so we can arrange your pay.

-ii: - Registrar –
+iii: - Registrar –

 the Registrar’s Student Service Center on the first floor of Levering Hall.

 - Confirm your health insurance enrollment.

 - Register for the appropriate Visiting Student course.

+3. If you are receiving an hourly payment, the academic staff will contact you separately to complete hiring documents.
+If you have not yet provided those documents to us, please do so we can arrange your pay.